 I recently ran a coaching session with someone who wanted to ‘beat’ overthinking.
 The truth is, you can’t.
 But you can learn how to use your overthinking for good and not as a stress trigger.

 It’s not the overthinking itself that causes stress or anxiety, it’s what you’re thinking about when you’re overthinking.
 I still catch myself from time to time caring about things I shouldn’t, people’s opinions of me or whether I did or didn’t say something.

 But now, when I catch myself, I ask three things:

-- Firstly, why am I thinking about this, and is it worth investing energy on?
+1. Firstly, why am I thinking about this, and is it worth investing the energy?

 You might not be able to ever fully beat the overthinking, but you can control it and own it, instead of it owning you.

 Here are some things I’ve learnt about overthinkers, as a recovering (but not recovered) one: